WWIN-FM: History

-At some point in the mid-to-late 1980s, Belvedere sold WWIN AM & -FM to Ragan Henry's organization, and eventually that company moved the FM station to a variation of Top 40 or Contemporary Hit Radio under the callsign WHTE briefly, and then as WGHT in 1987.
+At some point in the mid-to-late 1980s, Belvedere sold WWIN AM & -FM to Ragan Henry's organization, and eventually that company moved the FM station to a variation of Top 40 or contemporary hit radio under the callsign WHTE briefly, and then as WGHT in 1987.
 Both callsigns were subordinated to the slogan Hot 95.9.

 As noted above, longtime Baltimore radio personality, programmer and manager Don Cleo Brooks and fellow veteran Harold Pompey led 95.9 back to an "urban adult" format after disappointing performance as Hot 95.9.
 There was simulcasting of FM programming on the fading WWIN for some time, and a few years later, both stations were sold to Almic, the predecessor of Radio One.

 WISZ-FM entered the Baltimore-area radio fray in the early 1960s, as a simulcast of WISZ (1590 AM, now WFBR), a highly-directional local station licensed to Glen Burnie in northern Anne Arundel County.
 The AM station began its broadcast life as an Adult Standards formatted local station.
 It was owned by "Butch" Gregory, a Westinghouse VP, who built some of the equipment himself, much of it to mil-spec standards.
 The first FM transmitter site was in the backyard of a residence off Ritchie Highway in Brooklyn.
 A telephone pole held the antenna, with the transmitter in a wooden shed.
 The first staff was hired from WAYE, the long-time Baltimore "beautiful music" station.
 R.J.
 Bennett was the first manager, and Matt Edwards the first Program Director.
-Within two years the format had changed to "Country" under the direction of Ray Davis, famed for his daily remotes from "Johnny's New and Used Cars" lot in Northeast Baltimore.
+Within two years the format had changed to "country music" under the direction of Ray Davis, famed for his daily remotes from "Johnny's New and Used Cars" lot in Northeast Baltimore.
 WISZ-AM-FM constituted the only full-time country music station in the immediate area of Baltimore, until WPOC (93.1 FM) was converted from easy-listening to a modern country format in 1974 after being purchased by Nationwide Communications, a subsidiary of the well-known insurance company Nationwide.

 Within two years of WPOC's successful change, WISZ-FM was sold by its local owners to The Baltimore Radio Show, and that company brought in the first of the adult-contemporary or nostalgia formats using automation under the slogan Z-96.

-WWIN-FM shares its call letters with WWIN, "Spirit 1400", an Urban Gospel station that also serves Baltimore.
+WWIN-FM shares its call sign with WWIN, "Spirit 1400", an Urban Gospel station that also serves Baltimore.